 \section{Proof of Theorem B}

-In this section, assume that $\LG$ and $\LW(k)$ hold.
-Thanks to \hyperlink{TA}{Theorem A}, in order to prove \hyperlink{TB}{Theorem B} it is enough to show that $\LS(k)$ holds.
-Since we are assuming $\LG$, it is enough to show that, if $X/k$ is a GeM variety and $K/k$ is finitely generated, then $X(K)$ is finite.
+Assume that the geometric Lang conjecture holds and that $k$ is weakly Lang, we want to show that it is Lang.
+Since we are assuming the geometric Lang conjecture, it is enough to show that every GeM variety over $k$ is mordellic.

-We want to apply a theorem of Abramovich and Voloch \cite[Theorem 1.7]{av96}, \cite{abr97} which implies that there exists an uniform bound on $|X(h)|$ for finite extensions $h/k$ of bounded degree, but to do so we need to make a small remark on their hypotheses.
-In fact, they assume that the base field $k$ is finitely generated over $\Q$ and that $\LW$ holds, but a careful analysis of their proof shows that the only hypothesis on $k$ they actually use is that $\LW(k)$ holds.
+Let $X/k$ be a GeM variety.
+We want to apply a theorem by Abramovich-Voloch \cite[Theorem 1.7]{av96}, \cite{abr97} (generalization of a result by Caporaso-Harris-Mazur \cite{chm97}) which implies that there exists an uniform bound on $|X(h)|$ for finite extensions $h/k$ of bounded degree, but to do so we need to make a small remark on their hypotheses.
+In fact, they assume that the base field $k$ is finitely generated over $\Q$ and that weak Bombieri-Lang conjecture holds, but a careful analysis of their proof shows that the only hypothesis on $k$ they actually use is that $k$ is weakly Lang.

-Since we are assuming that $\LW(k)$ holds, we may thus apply the uniform bound theorem by Abramovich and Voloch.
+Since we are assuming that $k$ is weakly Lang, we may thus apply the uniform bound theorem by Abramovich and Voloch.
+Let $K/k$ be a finitely generated extension, we want to show that $X(K)$ is finite.
 Let $V$ be an integral scheme of finite type over $k$ whose function field is $K$, choose any generically finite, dominant rational map $V\dashrightarrow\P^n$ and let $d$ be its degree.
 Since rational points are dense in $\P^n$, it follows that $V_{d}=\{p\in V(\bar{k})\mid [k(p):k]\le d\}$ is dense in $V$.
 Thanks to the uniform bound theorem, there exists an $N$ such that $|X(h)|\le N$ for every finite extension $h/k$ with $[h:k]\le d$.
 Let us prove that $|X(K)|\le N$.

 If by contradiction we have $N+1$ different sections $\spec K\to X$, up to shrinking $V$ we may assume that they extend to $N+1$ morphisms $f_{1},\dots,f_{N+1}:V\to X$.
 Since $|X(h)|\le N$ for every finite extension $h/k$ with $[h:k]\le d$, we have that for every $p\in V_{d}$ there exists a pair of different indexes $i\neq j$ with $f_{i}(p)=f_{j}(p)$.
 Since $V_{d}$ is dense and the pairs of different indexes are finite, there exists a pair $i\neq j$ and a subset $S\s V_{d}$ dense in $V$ such that $f_{i}(p)=f_{j}(p)$ for every $p\in S$, thus $f_{i}=f_{j}$ which gives a contradiction.